-So you have formed your company after making so many crucial decisions and many various choices, now the very first thing that needs your attention is Company’s “Bylaws.”
+So you have formed your company after making so many crucial decisions and many different choices, now the very first thing that needs your attention is Company’s “Bylaws.”
 Company Bylaws are the most valuable legal document of any organization, whether it is a Corporation, Association, or Partnership.

 What are Bylaws for a Corporation?

 Bylaws (often spelled as “by-laws”) are the rules and regulations of a Corporation, organized by the board of directors during the process of starting a Corporation.
 Usually, the Company’s Bylaws are confused with the Articles of Incorporation.